BriceShatzer/blog/_posts/2021-02-05-Clever-Sites.md

 ### [Regexr](https://regexr.com/)
 When I was first starting out, I asked one of the other developers I was working with what programing language I should learn.
 His response, "It doesn't matter, just get really good at regular expression.
 They all do that."
-Regexr lets you visualize what your expression is selecting and capturing while you're constructing it, in addition to providing a cheatsheet and common patterns.
+Regexr lets you visualize what your expression is matching and capturing while you're constructing it, in addition to providing a cheatsheet and common patterns.
 ![Regexr.com]({{ "/assets/post-files/2021-02-05-Clever-Sites/regexr.png" | relative_url }})